agporto/WingSeg/README.md

 - padding (optional): The padding value to be used around the ROI when extracting it from the image.
 Default value is 10.
 - flip (optional): A flag indicating if the ROIs from the right side of the animal should be flipped.
 Default value is False.

-Output
+Output:

-The tool will extract ROIs from the images in the input folder and save them as .jpg files in the output folder.
+ - The tool will extract ROIs from the images in the input folder and save them as .jpg files in the output folder.
 The names of the saved files will include the name of the original image, the position of the ROI in the image (upper left wing, upper right wing, lower left wing, or lower right wing), and a unique count.

 Example output file names:
 ```